Understanding the Role of Textual Prompts in LLM for Time Series Forecasting: an Adapter View: Experiments

-The results are summarized in Table \ref{tab:zero_m4}.
-GPT2(6)-frozen and GPT2(6)-adapter model consistently outperforms all recent state-of-the-art transformer and MLP-based time series forecasting methods.
-Compared to recently published state-of-the-art MLP-based method Dlinear, convolution-based method Timesnet, and transformer-based method Patchtst, GPT2(6)-adapter demonstrates a relative average metric reduction of \textbf{14.6\%}, \textbf{15.1\%} and \textbf{8.9\%}, respectively.
-Also, both GPT2(6)-frozen and GPT2(6)-adapter are comparable to N-BEATS without any meta-learning design and outperform N-BEATS in the ELECTR dataset.We attribute this to the knowledge transfer capability from the frozen pre-trained transformer model.
+\textbf{Results} The results are summarized in Table \ref{tab:zero_m4}.
+GPT2(6)-adapter model consistently outperforms all recent state-of-the-art transformer and MLP-based time series forecasting methods.
+Compared to TimesNet, PatchTST and OFA, GPT2(6)-adapter demonstrates a relative average metric reduction of \textbf{15.1\%}, \textbf{8.9\%} and \textbf{1.8\%}, respectively.
+Also, GPT2(6)-adapter is comparable to N-BEATS without any meta-learning design and outperform N-BEATS in the ELECTR dataset.
 Zero-shot learning is undoubtedly a promising direction that warrants exploration.
 The concept of learning without re-training the model, known as zero-shot learning or in-context learning, has been presented to us by LLM (Language Model).
 We firmly believe that the time series domain is no exception and holds significant potential for exploration.
 Our proposed method represents a small but meaningful step towards this path.